edsu/ephemeral-activist-culture/notes.md

 In the hotel bar later I happened to talk briefly to Bergis, who impressed on me the importance of acting now.
 So I used a tool I had written previously to do some data collection.
 I was also transitioning from working at the Library of Congress to a new job in the Maryland Institute for Technology in the Humanities at UMD, where I had the support of MITH's director, Neil Fraistat.

-Since you have Bergis here, who can speak to the motivations and importance of this work I'm going to spend a bit of time
+Since you have Bergis here, who can speak to the motivations and importance of this work.
+I'm going to use my panel time to talk a bit about the data collection and some activities at the University of Maryland since then.

 ## twarc.py